About the Swim

 The Lee Swim is a point-to-point swimming race through the centre of Cork City, Ireland.
 It dates back to 1914, or possibly earlier.
 The Swim was relaunched in 2005 as the Vibes & Scribes Lee Swim and has been held annually since.
 It is organised as a fun event, open to all competent swimmers.
 There is also a competitive element, with age group prizes and five historic trophies up for grabs.
 There are separate categories for wetsuited and non-wetsuited swimmers.
-At present, numbers are split 50/50 between these two categories.
-In 2016, an entry of approx 600 swimmers is expected, making the event the biggest open-water swim in Ireland.
+At present, numbers are split 60/30between these two categories.
+In 2017, an entry of approx 400 swimmers is expected, making the event one of the biggest open-water swims in Ireland.

 The Swim is approximately 2km in length and follows a unique course that exploits the fact that the centre of Cork City is an island.
 The course comprises a downstream section of 1.7km in the North Channel of the Lee and a short upstream section of approx 300m in the South Channel.
 Swimmers pass under nine bridges over the course of the Swim.